diagrams/diagrams-doc/doc/vector.rst

   >>> rotateBy (1/4) (3 & 6) :: R2
   (-6.0) & 3.0000000000000004

-.. container:: todo

-  Where to put this?

-  (In particular,
-  `vector-space`:pkg: provides sophisticated representation of linear transformations---used in the internal representation of `Transformation` values---but you don't need to know anything about that to work with vectors and points.)

 Constructing vectors
 --------------------

-.. container:: todo

-  see `Diagrams.TwoD.Vector`:mod:

 Vectors in two dimensions have the type `R2`.
 (One can also work with other vector spaces with any number of dimensions; in this tutorial